 Description

-The «tpm» stereotype is applied to a «ValueProperty» element to mark the property as a Technical Performance Measure (TPM).
-TPM is an attributes of a system used to determine how well the system element is satisfying or expected to satisfy, specified technical requirements.
+The «tpm» stereotype represents a performance property of a of a system (or other element).
+Technical Performance Measure (TPM) of the attributes of a system element to determine how well the system element is satisfying or expected to satisfy, specified technical requirements.
 They are based on the driving requirements or technical parameters of high risk or significance - e.g., mass, power, or data rate.
 Actual versus planned progress of TPMs are tracked so the systems engineer or project manager can assess progress and the risk associated with each TPM.

 kppSpecification